Skip to Content

 Frozen Chicken Tenders pressure cooker

 If yours are a “normal” size you shouldn’t have to really check internal temperature.
-I mean you can really bread one apart in half and make sure it isn’t still pink.
-If your chicken tenderloin pieces are quite large then yes use a thermometer for sure.
-Quick and easy meal prep and timing right??
+I mean you can really break one apart in half and make sure it isn’t still pink and juices run clear.
+If your chicken tenderloin pieces are quite large then yes use a thermometer for sure to make sure they are 165 F. Quick and easy meal prep and timing right??

 I mean you don’t have to eat whole either.
 If you really are in the mood for chicken tacos then cook the chicken as directed below.
 Then shred those babies right up.
 Toss diced cooked chicken tenders with your favorite sauce and throw it into a tortilla with cheese and cabbage!